microsoft/Windows-classic-samples/Samples/ShareSource/README.md

 Some of the classes you might want to review in more detail are the [DataTransferManager](http://msdn.microsoft.com/library/windows/apps/br205932) class, which you use to initiate a share operation, and the [DataPackage](http://msdn.microsoft.com/library/windows/apps/br205873) class, which you use to package the content.
-Because each share scenario usually involves two apps—the source app and a target app that receives the content—we recommend you install and deploy the [Sharing content target app sample](http://go.microsoft.com/fwlink/p/?linkid=231519) when you install and run this one.
+Because each share scenario usually involves two apps (the source app and a target app that receives the content) we recommend you install and deploy the [Sharing content target app sample](http://go.microsoft.com/fwlink/p/?linkid=231519) when you install and run this one.
 This way, you can see how sharing works from end to end.